nomos-system/node-red-contrib-nomos/README.md

 # node-red-contrib-nomos
-> A <a href="http://nodered.org" target="_new">Node-RED</a> node to connect with nomos Controller.
+> A <a href="http://nodered.org" target="_new">Node-RED</a> node to connect with nomos system Controller.

 [![npm version](https://badge.fury.io/js/node-red-contrib-nomos.svg)](https://badge.fury.io/js/node-red-contrib-nomos)
 [![License][mit-badge]][mit-url]

-With this Nodes you can connect [nomos Controller](https://www.nomos-system.com) and [Node-RED](https://nodered.org/).
-Minimum requirement is you have nomos Controller 2.0 up and running.
+With this Nodes you can connect [nomos system Controller](https://www.nomos-system.com) and [Node-RED](https://nodered.org/).
+Minimum requirement is you have nomos system Controller 2.0 up and running.

 ## Installation
 -------